Toward a new theory of the fractional quantum Hall effect: Exact solution at

+Figure \ref{fig:ExactGSEnergy} shows the energies (per particle) of the ground and the first excited states, Eq. (\ref{GS1st}), as a function of the electron number $N$ (black circles and red squares, respectively).

 The expansion coefficients $A_s^{\rm GS}$ of the ground state many-body wave functions $|\Psi_{\rm GS}\rangle$ over the basis states $|\Psi_s\rangle$, see Eq. (\ref{PsiExpansion}), are shown in Tables \ref{tab:As2part} and \ref{tab:As3part} for two and three particles.
-The largest contribution to the ground state wave function for $N=2$ and $3$ is given by the states $|1,2\rangle$ and $|2,3,4\rangle$, respectively, i.e., the states in which the individual angular momenta of particles $L_j^{(s)}$ are the closest to the average value ${\cal L}/N$.
-The vectors $A_s^{\rm GS}$ for $N\ge 4$ particles can be found in Supplementary Materials, see Appendix \ref{app:suppl}.
+The largest contribution to the ground state wave function for $N=2$ and $3$ is given by the states $|1,2\rangle$ and $|2,3,4\rangle$, respectively.
+The vectors $A_s^{\rm GS}$ for $N\ge 4$ particles can be found in Ref. \cite{datafiles}, see also Appendix \ref{app:suppl}.